Skip to main content

 • 2 minutes to read

-If you want to change the size of a custom parameter editor, use the editor’s MinimumSize/MaximumSize properties.
+To resize a custom parameter editor, use the editor’s MinimumSize and MaximumSize properties.

-The code sample below replaces a parameter’s default editor with a radio group.
+The following code snippet replaces the parameter editor with a radio group.

 Custom parameter editor

-View Example: Reporting for WinForms - Implement a Custom Parameter Editor
+View Example: Implement a Custom Parameter Editor (WinForms)

 using DevExpress.XtraEditors;